elliegoldsmith30/InteractiveActionGame/README.md

 ## Install

 In order to install this game, you must download Dr. Racket.
-Run the code using the run button and play the game using the Final Project Read Me PDF.
+Open the finalproject.rkt file and run the code using the run button and play the game using the Final Project Read Me PDF.
+Make sure that all of the files are in a folder together in order for the code to run.

 ## Credits
 Code outlined by Northwestern Professor Ian Horswill.